 language arts

 blocks

 gym

 puppetry

 outdoor play

 modelling materials

 make-believe play

 two and three

 dimensional art

-- Plan and prepare, in consultation with the supervisor, a minimum of two nutritional snacks for children.
-Children should assist with the preparation of at least one snack. - Plan and carry out two sets of three integrated activities.
+Plan and prepare, in consultation with the supervisor, a minimum of two nutritional snacks for children.
+Children should assist with the preparation of at least one snack.
+According to the NAEYC book, Developmentally Appropriate Practice in Early Childhood Programs.